mithi/robotics-blog/content/blog/bossy/01-task-list.md

 - [x] .Make a class wrapper for elegantly reading, processing, and accessing the input signals
 - [x] .Add UI functionality for providing feedback of controls in the 8x8 led matrix (screen)
-- Send commands by user from controller to receiver.
+- [x] .Send commands by user from controller to receiver.
-- Use controller to control a different LED Matrix wirelessly
+-
 - Make an enclosure to house our controller